dssg/data-challenges/ChicagoCityOfLearning/README.md

 - Exploration: Load cleaned data into R or Python and generate summary statistics
 - Extraction: Use python or R to connect to the City's Open Data Portal & download locations of all public schools in the city
 - Storage: Load both datasets into a PostgreSQL database
-- Analysis: Calculate the number of programs within a 3 mile radius of each school.
+- Analysis: Calculate the number of programs within a 1 mile radius of each school.
 - AnalysisCalculate the average distance that a student attending a particular school would have to travel
 - Extraction: Download census tract-level data
 - Analysis: Explore the correlation between local demographics and program accessability
 - Visualizaation: Create a visualization that shows relationship between program counts and average distance traveled, area demographics
 - Proscription: Generate a list of areas where the addition of a program could increase overall equality of opportunity
-- Proscription: Develop alternative allocation of
+- Proscription: Develop alternative allocation of summer programs that would be more equitable and minimize travel time for students from all schools

 ####Tools Used
 - Open Refine